lanlan63/lanlan63.github.io/README.md

 3. Configure fail2ban for enhanced intrusion detection
 4. Create a security baseline verification script (`security-baseline.sh`) that runs on the server (executed via SSH) and verifies all security configurations from Phases 4 and 5.
-5. Create a remote monitoring script (`monitor-server.sh`) that runs on your workstation, connects via SSH, and collects performance metrics from the server.
+5. Create a remote monitoring script (`monitor-server.sh`) that runs on the workstation, connects via SSH, and collects performance metrics from the server.

 Document AppArmor status with screenshots.
 Explain the structure of